Ladislav Skula

-Ladislav "Ladja" Skula (born June 30, 1937) is a Czech mathematician.
-His work spans across topology, algebraic number theory, and the theory of ordered sets.
-He has published over 80 papers and notable results on the Fermat quotient.
+Ladislav "Ladja" Skula (30 June 1937 – 13 May 2026) was a Czech mathematician.
+His work spanned across topology, algebraic number theory, and the theory of ordered sets.
+He published over 80 papers and notable results on the Fermat quotient.

-He obtained his Dr.Sc. degree from Charles University in Prague with a thesis on "obor Algebra a teorie čísel" (On Algebra and Number Theory).
-In 1991, he was appointed professor at the Masaryk University in Brno, where he is now emeritus professor.
+Skula obtained his Dr.Sc. degree from Charles University in Prague with a thesis on "obor Algebra a teorie čísel" (On Algebra and Number Theory).
+In 1991, he was appointed professor at the Masaryk University in Brno, where he was emeritus professor.

+Skula died on 13 May 2026, at the age of 88.